Renewal of Sub-recipient Agreements

-Answer: If the PR is able to put on record a positive performance evaluation (PE) of the SR for the previous periods, then there is no need to wait until the last day of the contract.
+Answer: If the UNDP CO is able to put on record a positive performance evaluation (PE) of the SR for the previous periods, then there is no need to wait until the last day of the agreement.
 If the PE is positive, you can start preparations for renewal of the agreement to ensure there will be no gap or delay in implementation (please see the clauses about the changes in TOR).
 However, a performance evaluation for the entire length of the current SR agreement should be completed later.

 Question: Can one organization have more than one SR agreement?